 All students who are either

-- already in Jena, are enrolled at the Master's degree program in Photonics and have received their first university transcript, or
+- already in Jena, enrolled in the Master's degree program in Photonics, and have received their first university transcript

 - are admitted for studies within the Master's degree program in Photonics for the upcoming academic year

-may also apply for a Germany scholarship (Deutschlandstipendium).
-Thus, you may apply for this kind of scholarship at an early stage of your photonics studies, even from abroad.
-Awardees with prospects of excellent study results will receive financial support of EUR 300 per month for a duration of at least one year.
-For more information, and to raise your chances for being awarded this kind of scholarship, please contact the ASP administration team.
+may also apply for a Deutschlandstipendium.
+You may apply for this kind of scholarship at an early stage of your photonics studies, even from abroad.
+Awardees with prospects of excellent study results will receive financial support of 300 Euro per month for a duration of at least one year.

 CSC Master scholarships for Chinese citizens

-The China Scholarship Council (CSC) provides full scholarships for Chinese applicants holding a Bachelor's degree and working at Chinese civil service, non-profit organization or higher vocational school for 12-24 months.
-These scholarship are fully compatible with a study of Photonics at ASP in Germany.
+The China Scholarship Council (CSC) provides full scholarships for Chinese applicants holding a Bachelor's degree and working for the Chinese civil service, non-profit organizations or higher vocational schools for 12-24 months.
+These scholarships are fully compatible with studies in Photonics at the ASP in Germany.
 Applicants should be nominated by their Chinese employer.
-Fresh graduates from Chinese universities may also apply for the CSC scholarship for Master's study which is available for selected areas.
-Nomination by the home university is also required in this case.
-There are constantly deadlines all over the academic year to apply for CSC stipends online.
+Graduates of Chinese universities may also apply for the CSC scholarship for a Master's degree, which is available for selected areas of study.
+A recommendation by your home university is also required in this case.
+Deadlines for applications for CSC stipends are set throughout the academic year.

 Databases with further scholarship programs

-- ELectronic Research Funding Information System (ELFI) is an information brokerage system which supports its users in keeping up-to-date information on funding opportunities referring to the original data source.
+- The Electronic Research Funding Information System (ELFI) is an information brokerage system which supports its users in keeping up-to-date information on funding opportunities referring to the original data source.
 As a customer-oriented service, ELFI provides information for students, scientists and consultants all over the German-speaking area.